vmware/terraform-provider-avi/website/docs/d/avi_image.html.markdown

 * `cloud_info_values` - This field describes the cloud info specific to the base image.
 Field introduced in 20.1.1.
 * `controller_info` - Controller package details.
 Field introduced in 18.2.6.
 * `controller_patch_name` - Mandatory controller patch name that is applied along with this base image.
 Field introduced in 18.2.10, 20.1.1.
-* `controller_patch_uuid` - It references the controller-patch associated with the uber image.
+* `controller_patch_ref` - It references the controller-patch associated with the uber image.
+It is a reference to an object of type image.
 Field introduced in 18.2.8, 20.1.1.
 * `duration` - Time taken to upload the image in seconds.
 Field introduced in 21.1.3.
 Unit is sec.
 * `end_time` - Image upload end time.
 Field introduced in 21.1.3.
 * `events` - Image events for image upload operation.
 Field introduced in 21.1.3.